 For savers, it means earning interest on your original principal—plus on the interest your investment generates.
 Compound interest is sometimes described as “interest on interest” because earned interest essentially gets added to the principal over time.
 Savings vehicles such as certificates of deposit typically pay compound interest.

 For borrowers, it means that owed interest is being calculated on your unpaid balance, plus on previous interest charges left unpaid.
-This is, for example, how credit card debt can balloon if left unchecked.
+This is how credit card debt can balloon if left unchecked.

 You can also use the Rule of 72 to approximate how much an amount would grow over a time period.
 Let’s say you wanted to set aside $5,000.
-How would your investment grow after 36 years with a 2 percent versus 8 percent interest rate?
+How would your investment grow after 36 years with a 2% versus 8% interest rate?
 (We’ll assume you don’t make any additional contributions to the principal and that interest is compounded annually.)

 These examples illustrate the importance of the interest rate and duration of your investments.
 With that being said, risk tolerance should always be considered with higher interest rates; a higher rate of return generally comes with additional risk.

-There’s a saying that, “The best time to plant a tree was 20 years ago.
+There’s a saying: “The best time to plant a tree was 20 years ago.
 The second best time is now.”
-The same can be said for compound interest.
-The earlier someone can start taking advantage of compound interest, the more time money will have to grow.
+The same can be said for taking advantage of compound interest.
+This illustration shows how the earlier someone can start investing, the more time money will have to grow.

-For an example, let’s assume an 8 percent interest rate with a retirement age of 65.
+For an example of compound interest, let’s assume an 8% interest rate with a retirement age of 65.
 Interest is compounded annually.

 Who do you think will have more money at 65?

 We’d be remiss to talk about future projections without mentioning inflation.
 Inflation occurs when the prices of goods and services increase over time.
-The Federal Reserve has a dual mandate that includes keeping prices stable, and monetary policymakers have equated price stability with a low, measured inflation rate targeted at 2 percent over the longer run.
+The Federal Reserve's "dual mandate" includes keeping prices stable, and monetary policymakers have equated price stability with a low, measured inflation rate targeted at 2% over the longer run.

 The point is to illustrate that the purchasing power of money is expected to be less in the future.
 This should always be considered when reviewing long-term projections.
-For example, the purchasing power of $787,180 today would be approximately $434,580 in 30 years, assuming a 2 percent average inflation rate.
+For instance, the purchasing power of $787,180 today would be approximately $434,580 in 30 years, assuming a 2% average inflation rate.